gleeblezoid/gleeblezoid/RPG Notes/Infinity.md

 Nimruz starts digging into the public Mayanet presence for Rimbauld - Rimbauld seems to have gone off-grid for the past 6 weeks.

 Abdul, Nimruz, and I are teaming up to stake out Rimbauld's address - we got attacked by a pair of l-hosts purchased by Rimbauld/Kaia

 The apparently Spanish accented l-host who survived longer yelled "No mercy for deicides" at us.

 We all got arrested after taking down the l-hosts, though Abdul managed to stabilise one of them.

-### End of session:
+### End of session

 - Alex, Nimruz, and Abdul all got arrested (though we're only just going into custody)
 - Surveillance has been set up on Kaia
 - Surveillance and some information has been gathered on the next victim (Mikel Johanson)
 - It's mid-afternoon on Saturday, we expect the kidnapping to take place on the day after